upsidedownlabs/upsidedownlabs.github.io/_sources/courses/neuroscience-basics-for-biopotential-signals/module-1/index.rst

 .. admonition:: Enteric Nervous System (ENS)

     - It is considered mostly a part of the autonomic nervous system along with sympathetic and parasympathetic systems, but in some cases, it is also considered as a separate division of the nervous system.
-    - It is a complex network of neurons that governs the function of the gastrointestinal system, thats why it is often called the **gut brain** or **second brain**.
+    - It is a complex network of neurons that governs the function of the gastrointestinal system, that's why it is often called the **gut brain** or **second brain**.
 It can operate independently of the brain and spinal cord, but it also communicates with the CNS through the sympathetic and parasympathetic nervous systems.
     - It controls various functions of the digestive system, including motility (movement of food through the digestive tract), secretion of digestive enzymes, blood flow to the gut, and immune responses in the gastrointestinal tract.
     - The ENS contains around 100 million neurons, which is more than the spinal cord, and it can function autonomously, meaning it can regulate digestive processes without input from the brain.
     - **Clinical importance**: The ENS is involved in various gastrointestinal disorders, such as irritable bowel syndrome (IBS) and inflammatory bowel disease (IBD), and it is also being studied for its potential role in mental health conditions like anxiety and depression due to the gut-brain connection.